mikrostew/automatic-owl/src/github-copilot.md

 <span class="js-type hidden"></span><span class="js-type copilot-suggest hidden">Preamble</span>
 <button class="replay hidden">&#8635; Replay</button></code></pre>

+I am not a lawyer, and I don't pretend to know how things like [attribution and derivative works](https://twitter.com/eevee/status/1410037309848752128) apply to this.
+If Copilot is synthesizing code based on multiple different projects, is attribution necessary?
+If so, how would that even work?
 When I'm using Copilot, and I accept one of its suggestions, do I now have copyright of that code?
 Am I liable for any copyright issues if that code is somehow infringing?